CaixaPay (CXP) Trading Up 3,826.1% Over Last Week

-CaixaPay (CURRENCY:CXP) traded 3,850.5% higher against the US dollar during the 24 hour period ending at 21:00 PM E.T. on August 12th.
-CaixaPay has a total market cap of $7.89 million and approximately $26.00 worth of CaixaPay was traded on exchanges in the last day.
-Over the last seven days, CaixaPay has traded 3,826.1% higher against the US dollar.
-One CaixaPay coin can now be purchased for about $0.10 or 0.00000268 BTC on popular cryptocurrency exchanges.
+CaixaPay (CURRENCY:CXP) traded up 3,850.5% against the dollar during the twenty-four hour period ending at 0:00 AM E.T. on August 17th.
+One CaixaPay coin can currently be bought for $0.10 or 0.00000268 BTC on cryptocurrency exchanges.
+In the last seven days, CaixaPay has traded 3,826.1% higher against the dollar.
+CaixaPay has a total market cap of $7.89 million and approximately $26.00 worth of CaixaPay was traded on exchanges in the last 24 hours.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.